SourceCodeCodex/jFamilyCounselor/README.md

 - the `ro.lrg.jfamilycounselor.plugin` contains all classes which are responsible for the metamodel's generation through XCore
 - a `capability` is nothing but a glorified singleton that wraps some logic which can be tested in isolation and composed with other capabilities
+- always use the Java perspective, not the default Plugin Development.
+Some XCore features function only when using the former.

 # Deployment

 The deployment of the plugin can be made using the `jfamilycounselor.feature`.
-For now, the deployable feature is exported as a zip and installed in Eclipse:
+For now, the deployable feature (available inside `jfamilycounselor.repository`)
 - open Eclipse and go to `Help` > `Install New Software...`
 - add a new repository
 - select `Archive` and open the exported zip